-They are currently accepting both solicited and unsolicited manuscripts that are fiction, nonfiction, and young adult.
+They are currently accepting unsolicited manuscripts that are nonfiction and they are re-open to fiction submissions during certain times of the year.
 They have published a number of established authors of various nationalities.
 Their covers are generally well designed and appealing.

 They prefer receiving submissions by email but are open to submissions by post.
 Attach to your email (that contains a query letter) a detailed synopsis outlining the whole manuscript and the first three chapters or first thirty pages of your manuscript.
 Attachments should all be Word documents.
-The words NEW SUBMISSION should be in the subject field.